adamhenson/react-nojsx/README.md

 This mechanism utilizes `React.createElement` from the [React top-level API](https://facebook.github.io/react/docs/react-api.html#createelement).

 The data object is passed in on construction.
 The `compile` method (see example below) returns a React element.
-Each element representation in the tree-like object has properties based on the arguments accepted by `React.createElement`. *There are only 3:* `props`, `type`, and `children`. `children` can be a string or an array of child element representations.
+Each element representation in the tree-like object has properties based on the arguments accepted by `React.createElement`. **There are only 3 properties that are important to set in this element object representation:** `props`, `type`, and `children` (there is one additional named `escape` described below). `children` can be a string or an array of child element representations.
 The top level of the tree represents the single React element container.

 By default elements are created using [`dangerouslySetInnerHTML`](https://facebook.github.io/react/docs/dom-elements.html#dangerouslysetinnerhtml).
 This can be overridden by using `escape` element representation property (see example below).